More about: 10 Best Things To Do In Triana In Seville

 - Puerto de Cuba, the Mecca of the cocktail makers.
 Its terrace on the water is a privileged viewpoint towards the Torre de Oro and the ideal place to start the night with a drink (Calle Betis s/n).

 - Hotel Ribera de Triana, the perfect choice to treat yourself.
-You don't have to have a room to enjoy LEVEL 5th, a bar with a panoramic terrace, solarium and swimming pool.
-Its designer tables and loungers and the captivating blue light make for an exclusive and relaxing space (Plaza de Chapina s/n).
+You don't have to have a room to enjoy LEVEL 5th, a bar with panoramic terrace, solarium and swimming pool.
+Its designer tables and loungers and the captivating blue light make up an exclusive and relaxing space (Plaza de Chapina s/n).

 - Betis 7 Triana Experience, a restaurant a stone's throw from the Isabel II Bridge.
 Its recipes reinterpret the Andalusian tradition by adding touches from the East, Italy and other world cuisines.
 To extend the evening and continue enjoying the view you can order a caipirinha or a Martini (Calle Betis 7).